Timing

 Start with the late Friday/Saturday lane if your audience can support it.
 Use Wednesday prime time and Sunday evening as cleaner backup tests.

-If you want the wider category picture behind those choices, read Best Time to Go Live on Whatnot for Sports Cards and TCG Sellers.
+If you want the wider category picture behind those choices, read Best Times to Go Live on Whatnot for Sports Cards and TCG Sellers.
 That page covers the broader Sports Cards and TCG timing picture.
 This page is intentionally narrower and football-specific.

 Timing Lanes